Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 4. Attributed revenue

 When that customer signed on the dotted line, what content brought them to that point?
-Attributed revenue is the elusive data that truly proves ROI.
+Attributed revenue is the elusive data that attempts to prove ROI.
 It tells you if a particular piece of content actually led to a sale.

 Tool to use: HubSpot (or another tool that can track deal data and pair it with traffic/conversion data)